keboola/component-powerbi/README.md

 ## Configurations

-Each extractor configuration can only exported `one` dataset to PowerBI.
+Each extractor configuration can only export `one` dataset to PowerBI.
 Writer will be using the data_type defined in metadata in Keboola Storage.
 If data_type is not configured for the input table, writer will automatically assign that column as `string`.

 1. Workspace
     - The workspace ID where the user wants to output their dataset.